 Announcements will be available for students to read in each classroom.
-Announcements will be e-mailed during a designated time.
+Announcements will be e-mailed during a designated time to each student.
 The announcements will be posted in various places in the building for students to read.
-Parents may access daily announcements on our website but must understand that unforeseen circumstances may prohibit the immediate posting of announcements.
 It is the student's responsibility to read and be aware of the announcements for relevant information.